-Regardless of how long you will be studying in Sweden, you should make sure that you have enough money to cover your expenses for the first months of your stay.
+You should make sure that you have enough money to cover your expenses for the first few months of your stay.

 We strongly recommend you to bring a VISA/Master-Card so that you have access to funds in your existing bank account in your home country.
 Debit and credit cards are very widely accepted as a method of payment in Sweden.
-This will function as a back-up solution in case you face difficulties in opening a bank account in Sweden.